A Brief History of Kagyu Samye Ling

 1988 was a key moment.
 The Samye Temple was inaugurated and the four-year retreat was successfully completed.
 Lama Yeshe Losal Rinpoche, who had come here on a brief visit from his long solitary retreat in America, stayed on at Akong Rinpoche's insistence, first in continued solitary retreat, then as resident master for the second long retreat.
 Since¬† Akong Rinpoche gave more and more time to humanitarian work in Tibet throughout the late 1990s, Lama Yeshe Rinpoche kindly took an increasing responsibility for running the Centre and enthusiastically built up the sangha, developing Samye Ling as a unique experiment combining monastery, nunnery and lay community.
 Lama Rinpoche became Abbot of what was now known as Samye Ling Monastery and on the occasion of his 60th birthday received the title 'Rinpoche' for his vast dharma attainment and activity.¬†

-¬†the 80s and 90s, Vajradhara Chamgon Tai Situpa was extraordinarily kind and generous in visiting Samye Ling.
-In particular fom 1989 through to¬†1997, in response to Akong Tulku Rinpoche's earnest request,¬†Situ Rinpoche¬†gave the transmission of the Saraha tradition of mahamudra, teaching in detail from The Ocean of Certainty by the 9th Gyalwang Karmapa.
+Throughout the 1980s and 90s, Vajradhara Chamgon Tai Situpa was extraordinarily kind and generous in visiting Samye Ling.
+In particular from 1989 through to¬†1997, in response to Akong Tulku Rinpoche's earnest request,¬†Situ Rinpoche¬†gave the transmission of the Saraha tradition of mahamudra, teaching in detail from The Ocean of Certainty by the 9th Gyalwang Karmapa.
 Thus the greatest masters have transmitted the very essence of the Kagyu teachings here, and Samye Ling continues to be a place where the¬†ancient wisdom of the Buddha's teaching is both preserved and made available to a new world.

-This short overview of the Centre's development is simply to help us recollect with gratitude all that has contributed to over forty years of growth: to appreciate the kindness of the Buddha, in giving his teachings, and of the Tibetan masters who have skilfully presented them here.
+This short overview of the Centre's development is simply to help us recollect with gratitude all that has contributed to fifty years of growth: to appreciate the kindness of the Buddha, in giving his teachings, and of the Tibetan masters who have skilfully presented them here.

 In 2007 we celebrated our '40th' in the spirit of never forgetting the essential points behind the spiritual, humanitarian and therapeutic activities that have grown out of Samye Ling.
 These are: to accomplish whatever we do in a spirit of loving care for all beings and from the good heart of compassion; to help our fellow beings discover that it is in serving others that we best serve ourselves, find happiness and fulfils our own life potential; to promote a message of peaceful co-existence and taking full responsibility for our precious human lives; and to preserve and share the precious jewels of wisdom and meditation teachings which had been so well preserved in Tibet.